Mission Statement

 (3) The officeholder is incapable of or fails to perform the duties of his office, as determined by the Board of Directors; or

-(4) There is a change in the officeholder’s active membership status.
+(4) There is a change in the officeholder’s active membership status, except as authorized in Article V for officers who retire.

 ARTICLE VIII